azimuth-cloud/azimuth-config/docs/capi-mgmt.md

 The only networking requirement is that there is a network path between the CAPI management cluster and the API server load balancer IP for each workload clusters.
-This could either be achieved by either deploying all clusters on a single tenant network shared between all OpenStack projects, or by ensuring all tenant clusters use a load balancer with a public IP for their API server (relevant CAPO docs
+This is achievable by either deploying all clusters on a single tenant network shared between all OpenStack projects, or by ensuring all tenant clusters use a load balancer with a public IP for their API server (relevant CAPO docs